masq/Blog/making-something-from-nothing.md

 told the computer that whenever it sees `01100001`, it should display the character `a` (under ASCII).
 ASCII describes an entire mapping of each permutation of eight 0's and 1's.
 We call each 0 or 1 "slot", a `bit`.
 A grouping of 8 bits is one `byte`.
 Let's break up the previous string of bits into bytes.

 ```
 01001000 01100101 01101100 01101100 01101111 00101100 00100000 01110010 01100101 01100001 01100100 01100101 01110010 00100001
 ```
+_Figure 5: A long string of 0's and 1's broken up at 8 character marks; i.e. byte marks._

 And if we interpret these bytes as ASCII...

 ```
 H e l l o ,  r e a d e r !
 ```
+_Figure 6: The string "Hello, reader!" in ASCII, with spacing between characters; i.e. byte marks._

 Boom!